thecodearcher/periodic-emails/README.md

                 $email->addPersonalization($personalization);
             }

 In this case, a personalization object is created for each user and then added to the `Mail` object using the `addPersonalization` method available in the `Mail` class.
-Finally, The `$email`(Mail object) is then passed into the `send()` method from the SendGrid SDK which is used to send out the mails using the options set in the `Mail` object.
+Finally, the `$email`(Mail object) is then passed into the `send()` method from the SendGrid SDK, which is used to send out the mails using the options set in the `Mail` object.

 ### Scheduling The Command